catalyst-cooperative/catalystcoop-handbook/docs/policies.md

 - Pursuant to the expected hours policy, members must work a total of 1000 hours in a calendar year in order to sustain their membership in the cooperative.
 - Regardless of hours worked, a member cannot take more than 6 months of consecutive leave without resigning their membership in the cooperative.
+- Members and contractors are encouraged and expected to keep their team members informed and update their calendar regularly to reflect their availability.

 ### Extended Unpaid Health Leave Policy